captnTardigrade/Team_10_Parking_Lot/README.md

 ## DisplayBoard.java
 A simple display which is present at the entrance and exits to display the required messages.

+## ExitSystem.java
+This handles payments at the exit.
 ## ParkingAttendant.java
 A dummy parking attendant to perform transaction by cash at the exit.